FortiShield/fortishield-qa/tests/system/provisioning/enrollment_cluster/README.md

 - A master node
 - Two workers nodes
-- One agent ready to start the enrollment process with the `worker1` node when `wazuh-agent` starts.
+- One agent ready to start the enrollment process with the `worker1` node when `fortishield-agent` starts.

 ## Environment management